-This first iteration of a longer term Strategy for revenue seeks to build on previous practice adopted by the Council through its 5 year medium term financial plan and takes a 10 year view of the financial and operating environment facing the Council.
+This longer term Strategy for revenue seeks to build on our initial longer term Strategy adopted by the Council as part of its Financial Strategy in 2022/23 taking a 10 year view of the financial and operating environment facing the Council.
 The plan thereby aligns the 10 year Capital programme with a 10 year revenue look forward.
 Such a longer term approach is recommended as good practice by Audit Scotland and should be seen as one of a range of tools to help the Council plan effectively as it moves forward.
-The inherent uncertainty of the future operating environment facing the Council is recognised, however, it is felt that by looking forward, anticipating potential issues and examining a range of scenarios the Council will be better placed to respond to future challenges.
+The inherent uncertainty of the future operating environment facing the Council is recognised; however, it is felt that by looking forward, anticipating potential issues and examining a range of scenarios the Council will be better placed to respond to future challenges.